devpi/devpi-pr/README.rst

 The ``10`` after the name is the current serial number needed for other commands to avoid surprises when something changed in the meantime.

-To accept or reject a *push request*, use ``accept-pr`` and ``reject-pr``:
+To approve or reject a *push request*, use ``approve-pr`` and ``reject-pr``:

 .. code-block:: bash

-    $ devpi accept-pr user/+pr-20180322 10
+    $ devpi approve-pr user/+pr-20180322 10
-    The push request user/+pr-20180322 was accepted and the following packages from it pushed into prod/main: app-dependency 1.2
+    The push request user/+pr-20180322 was approved and the following packages from it pushed into prod/main: app-dependency 1.2
         app-dependency-1.2.tgz sha256=924ad82c...
     pkg-app 1.0